mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

 --------------------------------------

 The module HMCCU no longer requires the XML-API CCU addon.
-The FHEM module requires the packages LWP::UserAgent, Time::HiRes and File::Queue.
-The RPC server ccurpcd.pl requires the packages File::Queue, RPC::XML::Server, RPC::XML::Client, XML::Simple and IO::Socket::INET.
+The FHEM module requires the packages LWP::UserAgent, Time::HiRes, RPC::XML::Client  and RPCQueue.
+The RPC server ccurpcd.pl requires the packages RPC::XML::Server, RPC::XML::Client,
+RPCQueue and IO::Socket::INET.
-All module files 88_HMCCU* and the RPC daemon ccurpcd.pl must be copied into the folder FHEM under the FHEM installation directory.
+All module files 88_HMCCU*, RPCQueue.pm  and the RPC daemon ccurpcd.pl must be copied into the folder FHEM under the FHEM installation directory.

+NOTE: RPCQueue.pm is a bug fixed copy of File::Queue and part of the HMCCU installation package.
+It's not available via CPAN!

 ====================================